evarvak/education_and_healthcare/README.md

 - 'currently_insured' (most directly related to healthcare access and is connected to all other features in cluster)

 ### Recursive feature elimination (RFE)
-Now that we identify the inital model we would like to work with and dropped highly correlated features, we fit a logistic regression model to our data, and we visualize feature importance by plotting the fitted model coefficients.
+Next, we fit a logistic regression model to our refined dataset and visualize feature importance by plotting the fitted model coefficients.
 ![](figures/feature_importance_all.png)<!-- -->

 Many of these features do not seem to influence the model much.
-Next, we'll iteratively remove the feature with the smallest coefficient (in magnitude) until model performance starts to suffer.
-We'll do this using sklearn's recursive feature elimination (RFE) function.
+Next, we iteratively remove the feature with the smallest coefficient (in magnitude) until model performance starts to suffer.
+We do this using sklearn's recursive feature elimination (RFE) function while tracking the average precision score after each feature is dropped.
 ![](figures/rf2.PNG)<!-- -->

 For the sake of comparison with the results below, we compute the average precision score of the model with all features.